ComputationalBiology-CS-CU/prob_tensor_decomp/python/README.md

 3. precision.npy
 4. v.npy

-The processing script is named as "pre\_process.py" (extracting the samples and preparing the input) and "pre\_init.py" (init the factor matrices).
+The processing script is named as "pre\_process.py" (extracting the samples, rm null genes, normalization and preparing the input) and "pre\_init.py" (init the factor matrices).